osgirl/AzureMLSI2018/README.md

    for your OS

 ### Setup K8s Configs For Deployment
-1. If you do not want to use the defaults for the blob storage and database, manually edit the two 'ConfigMap" services at the top of the 'cluster-deployment.yml' file for the deployed Database and Blob Storage
+1. If you do not want to use the defaults for the blob storage and database, manually edit the two **ConfigMap** services at the top of the **cluster-deployment.yml** file for the deployed Database and Blob Storage

-###Execute Cluster Deployment Shell Script
+### Execute Cluster Deployment Shell Script
 1. Run the cluster deployment script with `./clusterDeploymentScript.sh`

 ### Build And Push Images